myhdl/site-myhdl/index.md

 <div class="row text-center">
     <div class="col-md-6 col-md-offset-3">
 <div class="alert-info">
 This is the new site for MyHDL.
-The transition from the old site is ongoing, so some information may be missing.
 <a class="alert-link" href="http://www.myhdl.org">Visit the old site</a>
 </div>
     </div>